railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_srm.rst

 able to manage supplier complaints and integrate them with your emails and document management.

 Once you've installed the :mod:`crm` module, check the checkbox by the :guilabel:`Complaints` option during configuration.
-Open ERP will then create a menu in your working database for managing supplier complaints.
+OpenERP will then create a menu in your working database for managing supplier complaints.

 .. figure:: images/crm_config.png
    :scale: 75